LSPECTRONIZTAR/LSPECTR-OS/CONTRIBUTING.md

 Always remember that the creative work of others is protected by copyleft.
 By obtaining permission, you respect and support the creators and the community at large.

-> I still recommend *not* trying to propose other people's projects just in case...
+P.S.
+I still recommend *not* trying to propose other people's projects just in case...

 ### 2. Reducing the project size